Avnet/Fujikura-beamforming/README.md

 <a name="figure-Tiles-for-4p9Ghz"></a>
 <img src="./media/Tiles-for-4p9Ghz-IF.png" style="width:6.5in;height:auto;" /><br>
 __Figure 5.2.2.b – Typical tile assignments in RFSoC Explorer__

-4. First turn on the ZCU208 power supply.
-Then turn on the Daughtercard power supply with its ON/OFF switch SW1.
-The fan should make a loud noise, indicating that it works.

-__NOTE__
-\* Do not touch the PAAM surface.
-If the antenna is scratched, the expected performance may not be achieved.

-\*\* Do not remove the heatsink.
-If the heatsink is removed even once, the heat dissipation performance cannot be guaranteed.

-\*\*\*Incorrect connection will short the power supply.

 ### 5.2.3 Sync Trigger Connections<a name="sync-trigger-connections"></a>
 TBD